odytrice/Operation/ReadMe.md

 ##Operation and Operation&lt;T&gt;
 At the Heart of the libaray are two types.
 They are `Operation` and `Operation<T>`.
 An Operation represents the output of a piece of computation.
+It has two states: Success or Failure.
+To represent this, a boolean flag `Succeeded` tells you wether the computation suceeded or failed.
+It also contains an Error property that contains the complete Exception including the Stack trace and all.
-It has two states: Success or Failure It also contains a helpful message that states why the piece of computation failed. `Operation<T>` also posesses a `Result` property that contains the Result of that Computation.
+It also contains a helpful message that states why the piece of computation failed. `Operation<T>` also posesses a `Result` property that contains the Result of that Computation.